SEE ALSO THE LILITH GALLERY, THE ART HISTORY ARCHIVE & THE LILITH EZINE.

 Education

 Moffat studied painting, sculpture, photography, lithography, drawing, mural painting, installation art and art history at York University and became highly influenced by the photography of Cindy Sherman.
 During his years at York University he also studied gender issues and feminism.
-His artwork during this period dealt primarily with issues of gothic culture, sexuality, gender and feminism.
+His artwork during this period dealt primarily with issues of gothic culture, sexuality, gender identity and feminism.

-× Specialized Honours Bachelor of Fine Arts at York University - During his stay Moffat was elected Vice President of C.A.S.A. (the Creative Arts Student Association manages $150,000 in student funding) for two years and was a York Senator for two years.
+In addition to studying a Specialized Honours Bachelor of Fine Arts, Moffat also studied Korean, Japanese and Mandarin.
+During his stay at York University Moffat was elected Vice President of C.A.S.A. for two years and was a York Senator for two years.

 After graduating Moffat traveled overseas and settled in Jeonju South Korea for a year where he made a photography series about the Korean demilitarized zone.
 It was during this time (2003-2004) that Moffat became more involved with video art and began "The Fear Americans" series in which he satirizes and pokes fun at the Bush Administration and American fascism.